Heroic Change Agents Use Data to Fight (and Win) the Good Fight

 Consider Other Data to Use, Such as Surveys, for Feedback

-Use these pre-, during, and post-implementation of SchoolMint Hero to help make needed adjustments.
+Use these pre-, during, and post-implementation of the tardy tracking and behavior management platform SchoolMint Hero to help make needed adjustments.
 Have a staff feedback box or online form for more regular feedback.
 Carve out time during team meetings for a quick check in and review of how things are going.

-If data reveals it is only a few staff members or a particular grade level or team not using Hero effectively, that is a conversation you have with them directly.
+If data reveals it’s only a few staff members or a particular grade level or team not using SchoolMint Hero effectively, that is a conversation you have with them directly.

-While it is easy to send an all-staff email or address it during a faculty meeting, doing so will dampen morale and the good will and momentum you have built as a collective unit.
+While it’s easy to send an all-staff email or address it during a faculty meeting, doing so will dampen morale and the good will and momentum you have built as a collective unit.

 So praise in public, and address concerns more privately with the relevant parties — and let data lead the conversation.